18F/handbook/_pages/performance-management/end-of-year/hrlinks-steps.md

 ## Nominating participant reviewer(s)

 This process allows supervisors and employees to [solicit feedback](https://drive.google.com/open?id=1O3G3fa2ezbz_SUqBRT3OZRt0QPrLapl6) from other supervisors or colleagues regarding their Performance Plan.
 HR Links allows both employees and supervisors to nominate and track participant reviews; however, only supervisors can officially submit a nomination.
-If an employee nominates another employee for feedback on their performance, the nomination is submitted to the supervisor for approval.
+If an employee nominates another employee for feedback on their performance, the nomination is submitted to the [supervisor for approval](https://docs.google.com/document/d/1V9gF5BB6z78mm9gr8sHhdP70jzKa9j7t5DlSChNG9-c/edit?usp=sharing). **You must inform your Supervisor that you have submitted the nomination(s) for approval because HR Links does NOT notify them of this action.**

 Once nominated, participant reviewers receive a notification alerting them of the evaluation request.
 The employee's supervisor is required to review and approve all feedback from participant reviews.